Logo Early Houses - Towns County

 Chimney at rear ell for cooking

-Rock end-chimneys stuccoed over.
+Rock chimneys were stuccoed over.

 Hunt_Barnard_house